-He’s upgraded overnight while you haven’t shaved in 13 days, don’t want to leave the house, and only want to Facebook and Insta-stalk the crap out of both of them.
+He’s upgraded overnight while you haven’t shaved in three weeks, don’t want to leave the house, and only want to social media stalk the crap out of both of them.
 You think to yourself:

 “I’m so easy to abandon, dispose of, and forget.”

 “Why couldn’t he have been this way with me?”
 “What’s wrong with me?”